dominicpp/computer-graphics-using-java/README.md

 <br/><br/>
 Down below you will see my own implementation of a ray tracer in Java.
 <br/><br/>
-The course focused on the core of computer graphics, such as:
+The course focused on the core elements of computer graphics, such as:
 <ul>
     <li>RASTER GRAPHICS</li>
     <li>GAMMA CORRECTION AND ANTIALIASING</li>